 Living-Learning Communities in the residence halls that may be of interest to chemistry majors include Health Sciences, Honors Research Opportunities in the Natural/Life Sciences, or Women in Science and Engineering.

 Faculty, Facilities, and Resources

 Department of Chemistry faculty members are well-known at the university and beyond.
 They win a substantial amount of funding for their research, have earned many awards, and hold important leadership positions.

-The recently renovated Chemistry Building has state-of-the-art laboratories, classrooms, and lecture halls.
-You’ll work in laboratories outfitted with computers and instrumentation to facilitate experiments in laser spectroscopy, NMR, or atomic force microscopy.
-You'll also have access to the department's dedicated computer labs, which have workstations that run computational and chemistry software and are maintained by professional staff.
-In addition, you'll be able to use the Chemistry Building's undergraduate lounge and work spaces, which have wireless network access.
+The recently renovated Chemistry Building has state-of-the-art classrooms, laboratories, and lecture halls.
+Laboratories are outfitted with computers and instrumentation to facilitate experiments in laser spectroscopy, NMR, or atomic force microscopy.
+The department's dedicated computer labs have workstations that run computational and chemistry software and are maintained by professional staff.
+The undergraduate lounge and work spaces have wireless network access.